qiime2/docs/source/16s-overview.md

 Note that many of VSEARCH methods also automatically discard reads with ambiguous base calls (i.e. bases that are called as something other than A, T, C, or G).

 @Bod - **TO DO**: is this true of the VSEARCH functions, do you know?
 I've only used USEARCH
+@CD - VSEARCH is very similar to USEARCH but I'm not sure, it's been a while since I've looked at the VSEARCH paper, might be worth referring to that [paper](https://peerj.com/articles/2584/) instead or perhaps link the default settings of [q2-vsearch](https://github.com/qiime2/q2-vsearch/blob/master/q2_vsearch/_cluster_features.py)

 ##### Clustering